MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-filters-and-highlighting.md

 - **Report filter** applies to all pages in the report.
 - **Drillthrough filter** With drillthrough in the Power BI service and Power BI Desktop, you create a *destination* report page that focuses on a specific entity, such as a supplier.
 From the other report pages, users can right-click a data point for that entity and drill through to the focused page.

-To create the first three, the visual, page, and report filters, see [Add a filter to a report in Power BI](power-bi-report-add-filter.md).
+To create the visual, page, and report filters, see [Add a filter to a report in Power BI](power-bi-report-add-filter.md).

 To create drillthrough filters, see [Set up drillthrough in Power BI reports](desktop-drillthrough.md).